Tuesday, October 3

 Saint Poster

 Each candidate selects a Patron Saint to emulate in their walk in faith toward our Lord.
 The research he/she does will help the candidate to know more about the saint and more about the life of faith.
 Since the goal of every Catholic is to become a saint, it is good to know what that looks like!
 The candidates will also learn the process of declaring sainthood in the Catholic Church.
-The posters will be collected and displayed in the church for their Confirmation.
-Posters are due on April 9.
+This year we are starting something new.
+We will have a Cloud of Witnesses Saint Tailgate on Sunday, November 3 following the 12:00pm Mass.
+Students should bring their posters with them for the event.
+Details will be sent at the beginning of classes.
+The posters will be collected following the tailgate, held in the Religious Education Office and displayed in the church for their Confirmation.
+Posters are due on November 3.

 Adoration Hours